 1 Introduction 2

-2 Scope of this policy
+2 Scope of this policy 4

 3 Statutory responsibilities and background 5

 4 Definitions of abuse 7

 5 Disclosures 12

 6 Procedure for dealing with 14-16 students 16

 7 Prevent 17

 8 Allegations against staff 18

-9 Allegations about employers 19
+9 Allegations about employers 20

-10 Designated staff with responsibility for safeguarding 20
+10 Designated staff with responsibility for safeguarding 21

-11 Designated Safeguarding Teams for CCG 22
+11 Designated Safeguarding Teams for CCG 23

-12 Designated Governor 23
+12 Designated Governor 24

-13 Training 24
+13 Training 25

-14 Confidentiality 24
+14 Confidentiality 26

-15 Safer recruitment 25
+15 Safer recruitment 26

-16 Communication 25
+16 Communication 26

-17 Status of this policy 26
+17 Status of this policy 27

 Annex 1 - Keeping Children Safe in Education (KCSiE) - Translations

 Annex 2 - Definitions

-Annex 3 - Chichester College Group approach to address sexual harassment and

-online sexual abuse
+Annex 3 - Chichester College Group approach to address sexual harassment and online sexual abuse

-Annex 4 - Information on recognising abuse 31 What is physical abuse?
-33
+Annex 4 - Information on recognising abuse

+What is physical abuse?

 What is sexual abuse?
-33 34
+34

 What is emotional abuse?

-Resources:
+35

+Annex 5 - Recognition of technology in Safeguarding

+Annex 6 - Resources